edelinic/ISDM-tut-1-/Assignment Document.md

     * The amount of time a customer spends on average talkining to a relationship manager
     * The voice quality of the customer

-18. Relationship managers skill score rating is based on:
+18. RM skill score rating is based on:
     * Previous call duration
     * Similarities between relationship managers profile and customers profile.